Cloudlock/marshmallow/docs/quickstart.rst

 ``strict`` Mode
 +++++++++++++++

     If you set ``strict=True`` in either the Schema constructor or as a ``class Meta`` option, an error will be raised when invalid data are passed in.
-You can access the dictionary of validation errors from the `ValidationError.messages <marshmallow.exceptions.ValidationError.messages>` attribute.
+You can access the dictionary of validation errors from the `ValidationError.messages <marshmallow2.exceptions.ValidationError.messages>` attribute.

     .. code-block:: python

-        from marshmallow import ValidationError
+        from marshmallow2 import ValidationError

         try:
             UserSchema(strict=True).load({'email': 'foo'})